DorenCalliku/psychopy-directortask/README.md

 Material needed to make it work:

 - experiment.xlsx: an excel file, containing in each sheet the distribution of pictures in the set.
 To be put in `materials/` folder.
 - images and sounds: to be put under `materials/imgs` folder.
-They can be based on the distribution as mentioned at [IDCNLab](https://sites.google.com/site/idcnlab/director-task?pli=1) lab.
+They can be based on the distribution as mentioned at [IDCNLab](https://sites.google.com/site/idcnlab/director-task?pli=1) work.
+As you can see below, there might be different versions of an object (for example `car1`), and they are stored as described (e.g. `materials/imgs/car1.png`).
+Check `utils.py` for understanding more.

 ![Director task: example setup.](experiment-file.png)